-Recent work has also used meta-heuristics to design new \acrshort{dt} induction algorithms combining components of existing ones~\cite{Barros:2015, Podgorelec:2015}.
-The algorithms created are restricted by the existing components, and since they have to optimize the algorithm and its hyperparameters, they have a much larger search space and computational cost.
+Recent work has also used meta-heuristics to design new \acrshort{dt} induction algorithms combining components of existing ones~\citep{Barros:2015,Podgorelec:2015}.
+The existing components restrict the algorithms created, and since they have to optimize the algorithm and its hyperparameters, they have a much larger search space and computational cost.
 Since this study focuses on hyperparameter tuning, this section does not cover \acrshort{dt} induction algorithm design.